Workshops coming to Westenhanger Castle this half term

 A series of family-friendly workshops will take place at Westenhanger Castle this June half term as part of a community outreach project to encourage learning about the history and heritage of the Otterpool Park site.

-The free events, called Telling the Otterpool Tale, will be run by Strange Cargo, a local participatory arts organisation.
+The free event, called Telling the Otterpool Tale, will be run by Strange Cargo, a local participatory arts organisation.

 Open to people of all ages, but expected to be popular with families, attendees will be able to learn more about the history of the Otterpool Park site, including the racecourse, castle and Roman Villa.
 There will be opportunities to make a heritage-inspired craft activity to take home, such as a winner’s rosette, a medal or a Tudor headdress, and the whole family can join in to imagine themselves as a jockey, station porter, Fair Rosamund or a Roman soldier at our heritage selfie wall.